influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.9/monitoring/v1/serviceMonitor.md

 withPodTargetLabelsMixin(podTargetLabels)
 ```

-PodTargetLabels transfers labels on the Kubernetes `Pod` onto the created metrics.
+"PodTargetLabels transfers labels on the Kubernetes `Pod` onto the created metrics."

 **Note:** This function appends passed data to existing values